piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-80-plan-updates.md

       - build-runtime-gcp
 ```

+> [!NOTE]
+> The `upgradableToPlans` field is a list of plan names that the current plan can be upgraded to.
+If the value is an empty list (or not defined) or the list contains only the name of the configured plan (`gcp` in the above example), the plan cannot be updated and the `plan_updateable` in the response of `catalog` endpoint is set to false.

 ## Plan Update Request

 The plan update request is similar to a regular update request.
 You must provide the target plan ID in the **plan_id** field.
 For example: